N-i-l-i-s-h-a/odin-RPS/README.md

 - The game determines the winner or indicates a draw after each round
 - Score tracking across multiple rounds
 - Reset option to start a new game and clear scores
-- Simple user interface designed for clarity and responsive behavior
+- Simple user interface designed for clarity

 ## Link
 [rock-paper-scissors](https://n-i-l-i-s-h-a.github.io/odin-RPS/)